blackyao/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-Creating a new branch is quick. hhhhhhhhhhhhhhhh.
+Creating a new branch is quick AND simple.